mulesoft/mule-migration-assistant/README.md

 ### Contributing

-This project is Open Source, if you wish to contribute please check our [contribution guide](https://github.com/mulesoft/mule-migration-assistant/blob/master/CONTRIBUTING.md)
+This project is Open Source and therefor welcome contributions, in case you wish to contribute please check our [contribution guide](https://github.com/mulesoft/mule-migration-assistant/blob/master/CONTRIBUTING.md)